Attraction: Space Mountain

 Year Opened: 1975

-Movie Tie-In: Rumor has it that a Space Mountain-based filmed was in the works, but the project was scrapped after the company bought the Star Wars franchise in 2012.
+Movie Tie-In: Rumor has it that a Space Mountain-based film was in the works, but the project was scrapped after the company bought the Star Wars franchise in 2012.
 The Space Mountain building appears as an Easter Egg in Meet the Robinsons and Tomorrowland.

 Space Mountain debuted in 1975 and has been a favorite ever since.

 Upon entering, riders begin a walking journey to the center of the structure.
-Windows along the way appear to be looking out into space and in one part of the queue guests can pass the time by blasting asteroids or playing other video games.
+Windows along the way appear to be looking out into space, and in one part of the queue, guests can pass the time by blasting asteroids or playing other video games.

 Space Mountain is a dark ride in every sense of the word.
-Riders board retro looking rocket ships that carry six passengers at a time.
-Upon launch, guests experience a few seconds of flickering light and a quick photo op, before being blasted off into the darkness of space.
-Planetarium-type images move across the ceiling above, but Space Mountain’s pace doesn’t give riders much time to contemplate the cosmos before interrupting with a turn, dip or dive.
+Riders board retro-looking rocket ships that carry six passengers at a time.
+Upon launch, guests experience a few seconds of flickering light and a quick photo op before being blasted off into the darkness of space.
+Planetarium-type images move across the ceiling above, but Space Mountain’s pace doesn’t give riders much time to contemplate the cosmos before interrupting with a turn, dip, or dive.

 Guests must be 44 inches to ride Space Mountain, but parents of little ones can take turns riding using the rider-swap system.
-Just ask a castmember at the entrance.
+Just ask a Cast Member at the entrance.

 Thanks for Popping In!

-Sign up for the MAIN STREET POP IN Newsletter!
+Follow MAIN STREET POP IN on